gillenbrown/LEGUS-sizes/docs/index.md

 ### Derived Properties

 We also calculate some quantities that use both the mass and radius.
-For the errors on these quantities, we symmetrize both the mass and radius errors, then propagate them analytically.
+For the uncertainties on these quantities, we symmetrize both the mass and radius uncertainties, then propagate them analytically.
 These uncertainties include the uncertainty in galaxy distance.
-Note that the errors are on the log space quantity, so the error range given here should be interpreted as log<sub>10</sub>(`quantity`) ± `quantity_log_err`.
+Note that the uncertainties are on the log space quantity, so the range given here should be interpreted as log<sub>10</sub>(`quantity`) ± `quantity_log_err`.

 **`crossing_time_yr`, `crossing_time_log_err`**